HSLUDEM/DEM_Documentation/docs/source/how_to_use_the_model/input_data.rst

 Wind power profiles
 -------------------
-These files contain normalised hourly wind power generation profiles aggregated at the municipal level.
-For each municipality, two files are provided: one representing profiles optimised for maximum annual generation, and another optimised for maximum winter generation.
+These files contain hourly wind power generation profiles aggregated at the municipal level.
+For each municipality, two files are provided: one representing profiles optimised for maximum annual generation (named according to muncipality name), and another optimised for maximum winter generation (named according to muncipality name with extension ``_winter``).
+This is based on the location of the wind turbines within the municipality.
+The two profile types (annual- and winter-optimised) are disjoint subsets of the total capacity, meaning that turbines counted in ‘winter’ are not counted in ‘annual’ and they add up to the total generation potential.

-For Switzerland, the Wind-Topo dataset is used (Dujardin and Lehning, 2022a and 2022b).

-*in progress*
+For Switzerland, the Wind-Topo dataset is used (Dujardin and Lehning, 2022a, 2022b).
+Each file contains five time series, grouped into bins according to the share of district-level wind turbine capacity installed (e.g. 0–20%, 20–40%, etc.).
+The binning reflects an ordering of site quality: locations with the highest expected yields are assumed to be developed first, while additional capacity is deployed at progressively less favourable sites.
+As a result, total electricity generation increases with installed capacity, but the average capacity factor declines.
+This effect is represented by separate capacity-factor time series for each installation bin.

+.. include:: ../how_to_use_the_model/input_files_csv_as_rst/wind_power_profiles_file_info_notitleline.rst

+.. include:: ../how_to_use_the_model/input_files_csv_as_rst/wind_power_profiles_file_columns.rst

 National electricity mix
 ------------------------
 This file contains hourly profiles of the national electricity mix.
-The data include the hourly contribution of each generation technology and are used to create normalised profiles of national electricity generation technologies.
+The data include the hourly contribution of each generation technology and are used to create normalised profiles of national electricity generation technologies, as well as to calculate the shares of each large generator type (e.g., large hydro) on national scale.

 .. include:: ../how_to_use_the_model/input_files_csv_as_rst/electricity_mix_file_info_notitleline.rst